rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION2.md

 **Congratulations!** You have just used IBM Maximo Visual Inspection Mobile to identify dirty water sedimentation tanks!

-**Sample Dialogue:** This concludes the demonstration.
+ This concludes the demonstration.
 You observed how the MVI AI model sends inspection alerts to the Maximo Monitor.
 You also performed the steps to build a computer vision model and used that model to configure inspections in MVI Edge and in MVI Mobile.
 Lastly, you can think of this comprehensive solution where an AI Computer Vision model sends critical alerts beyond the use case of sedimentation tanks and apply it in any mission-critical areas where it is essential to visually detect objects of interest repeatedly at a fast pace and scale.
 A small assortment of examples includes fast-paced product lines, transmission lines, quality assurance, etc.